ttboma/practice-leetcode-cpp/README.md

 - **Doxygen** (≥ 1.9.0): Documentation generator (optional)
   - Required only if generating documentation

+### IDE Support

+The build system automatically creates a `compile_commands.json` symlink for IntelliSense support that points to the most recent build.
+VS Code configurations are provided for each platform (macOS, Linux, Windows).

 ## Build, Test, Docs and Install

 The project supports cross-platform builds on macOS, Linux, and Windows.